 I first heard about the strategy from writer and speaker Robert Greene.
 In his article "OODA and You," Greene summarized Boyd's theory as such:

-Over the years, the OODA loop has been applied to more than just military decision-making.
+Over the years, the this idea has been applied to more than just military decision-making.
 Business people, law enforcement, and other competitive fields have turned to it as well to decide their best course of action.

 What first struck me when I heard about the strategy was the simple elegance of “observe."